techie-joe/library/github-pages/quick-start/readme.md

 Theme has default data, layouts, includes, and stylesheets stored in folders such as `_data`, `_layouts`, `_includes`, and `_sass`.
 You can override any of the defaults with your own content.
 To replace it, make a similar file on your repository giving it the same name as the file you wish to override.
 See "[Overriding theme defaults](https://jekyllrb.com/docs/themes/#overriding-theme-defaults)".

+With a clear understanding of the theme’s files, you can now override any theme file by creating a similarly named file in your site directory.

 ## Using front matter

 The front matter must be the first thing in the file and must take the form of valid [YAML](https://yaml.org/) set between triple-dashed lines.
 Any file that contains a front matter block will be processed by the builder as a special file.
 Here is a basic example: